plone/documentation/docs/classic-ui/images.md

 keep | scale
 thumbnail | scale

-For now plone.namedfile is still expecting the direction argument with the old values.
+For now `plone.namedfile` still expects the `direction` argument with the old values.

+(classic-ui-images-label)=

 ## Permissions

-The ImageScaling view is checking explicitly the permissions the current user has, in case you want to access objects which are normally not accessible to the current user, you have to override the validate_access method in ImageScale.
-In Products.EasyNewsletter you can find an example of that.
+The `ImageScaling` view explicitly checks the permissions of the current user.
+If you want to access objects which are normally not accessible to the current user, then you have to override the `validate_access` method in `ImageScale`.
+In `Products.EasyNewsletter` you can find an example of that.